Elive/elive-for-servers/README.md

  * --install=rootkitcheck   - _daemon to check daily your system to find posible rootkits malware_
  * --install=swapfile       - _creates a 1 GB swap file to help your server not having processes killed by memory exhausted_
  * --force                  - _it will force the reinstall of the services / options, even if was installed previously_
- * --freespace-system       - _it will clean up your system with unneeded things, making it faster, use it with CAUTION, it removes manpages, docs, locales, selinux_
+ * --freespace-system       - _it will remove up your system of unneeded things, making it faster, use it with CAUTION, it removes manpages, docs, locales, selinux_

 ## Details:
  * you can install many wordpress websites as you want, each one will be isolated on its own userspace and it will not require extra resources